awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-point-domain-to-container-service.md

 1. Choose the save icon to save the record to your DNS zone\.

    Repeat these steps to add additional DNS records for domains on your certificate that you are using with your container service\.
-Allow time for changes to propagate through the internet's DNS\.
+Allow time for changes to propagate through the Internet’s DNS\.
 After a few minutes, you should see if your domain is pointing to your container service\.

 ## Additional information about container services<a name="point-domain-to-container-service-additional-info"></a>